col14m/Zoo3D/README.md

 #### 🐒 Our self-supervised image-based (w/o ground truth poses and depths) approach Zoo3D1 performs on par with point cloud-based methods trained with 3D bounding boxes supervision.

 </div>

-## 🐾 News

-⏳🐢 Code will be released soon!
-Stay tuned.